miladhub/quarkus-webapp/README.md

 ## Prerequisites

+When in dev mode, this project will use basic authentication, so no prerequisites.

 When run in production mode, this projects needs:
 * A [Keycloak](https://www.keycloak.org) server must be installed listening on <http://localhost:8180/>
 * OpenID connect (OIDC) client must be configured on it - we'll use id `my-client-id` here